kabirbaidhya/learn-python-django-web/units/python/7/modules-and-packages.md

 Or, you may want to conditionally check if the module is run directly as an entry-point script or is imported in other modules to trigger some executable code.

 ### Module's `__name__`
-In every module you define you can find a `__name__` variable whose value would be the name of the module.
+In every module you define, you can find a `__name__` variable whose value would be the name of the module.
 When you run a module directly as a script, the value of `__name__` inside that module is set to `__main__` otherwise it's value would be the module's name.

 Look at this example below.